 European and American standards

-- Regulation (EC) No. 1333/2008 : Prohibition as a food preservative.
+- Regulation (EC) No 1333/2008 : Prohibition as a food preservative.

-Analytical innovations in salicylic acid analysis
+Analytical innovations in the analysis of salicylic acid

 High-resolution mass spectrometry (HRMS)